ollypom/ee-kubeapps/README.md

-# Guides for running stuff on Docker EE 2.0 or newer
+# Guides for running stuff on Kubernetes on Docker Enterprise

 Stuff in here might work, it might not...